 Training & Consultation

-SQSH offers training and consultation services – rooted in anti-oppressive values, community input, and lived experiences – with the goal of shifting cultures, mindsets, and systems.
+SQSH offers training and consultation services – grounded in research, experience, and community input – with the goal of shifting cultures, policies, and practices.

-SQSH has experience offering trainings and consultation on peer counseling, protest support, group facilitation, queer terminology & allyship, queer community organizing, survivor support, transformative justice, and other skills relevant to movement work.
+SQSH has experience offering trainings and consultation on peer counseling, group facilitation, queer terminology & allyship, community organizing, survivor support, empowerment skills, and other tools relevant to social change.

-SQSH’s trainings take an anti-oppressive lens, drawing on our grassroots experience with community-based work in St. Louis.
-We dream of working with our partners to create a world where queer St. Louisans can live with safety, power, and abundance.
+SQSH’s trainings draw on our experience with community-based work in St. Louis.
+We enjoy collaborating with partners to create a world where queer St. Louisans can live with safety, power, and abundance.

 Request a Training

-Through our training and consultation services, SQSH’s partners gain the socio-emotional and conversational skills to create safe, liberatory spaces for queer/LGBTQIA+ people.
+Through our training and consultation services, SQSH’s partners gain the tools and skills to create connected, compassionate spaces for queer/LGBTQIA+ people.
 SQSH offers expertise in:

-• Queer St. Louis community needs, including grassroots data and stories
+Queer St. Louis community needs, incorporating data and stories

-We offer trainings to values-aligned partners who want to deepen their relationships with queer St. Louisans and queer liberation movement work.
+We offer trainings to partners who want to deepen their relationships with queer St. Louisans and better support our community.

 We are open to working with service providers, administrative staff, community organizations, support groups, schools and universities, guidance and career counselors, teachers and faculty, friend groups and families, roommates and flatmates, conferences, grassroots groups, informal social networks, and more.